-Here at Family Line Video, we preserve life stories, family history and memories in Legacy Videos – Family Documentaries, Video Biographies, Anniversary Videos and Video Slideshows.
+Here at Family Line Video, we preserve life stories, family history and memories in captivating Legacy Videos – Family Documentaries, Video Biographies, Anniversary Videos and Video Slideshows.

 These modern-day memoirs weave filmed and edited interviews together with family photos, documents, maps and other memorabilia to bring stories to life for younger generations to know and cherish.

-To learn more or to view samples, visit us at FamilyLineVideo.com.
+To learn more, visit us at FamilyLineVideo.com.
 Your life story, whether in a written autobiography or a Legacy Video, is a gift your family will truly treasure for generations to come.

 Family Line Video, LLC

 Family Documentary Production

 Family Documentary ~ Video Biography ~ Video Memoir ~ Family History Video ~ Life Story Video